About This Chapter

 Weather is an important part of our everyday lives.
 Learn about different types of severe weather and the dangers that they can cause, such as hurricanes, blizzards and more.

 26. Weather Patterns: Lesson for Kids

-In this lesson, you will learn about weather patterns that are all around you!
-These patterns help us decide whether it's a good day to go to beach or to stay inside with a good book.
-Read on to find out more about weather patterns.
+In this lesson, you'll learn about weather patterns that are all around you.
+These patterns help us decide whether it's a good day to go to the beach or to stay inside with a good book.

 27. Weather Forecasting: Lesson for Kids